 Alternatively, you can type code to see how PyCharm assists you with code completion and type checking:

 Now create the setup.py file.
 Select from the main menu.
 PyCharm creates a template setup.py file and opens it in the editor.
 You can copy and paste the following setup options:from setuptools import setup, Extension module = Extension ('example', sources=['example.pyx']) setup( name='cythonTest', version='1.0', author='jetbrains', ext_modules=[module] )

 To compile the example.pyx file, select command from the main menu.
 In the Enter setup.py task name type

 buildand select the build_ext task.
-See Create and run setup.py for more details.
+For more information, refer to Create and run setup.py.

 In the Run Setup Task build_ext dialog, add the

 Once the build task successfully completes, the .so file is created.

 At this point, you can use the compiled .so file to import